 - Falsely reporting a theft

-Some drivers may try to lie on their applications or claims to help reduce their own premium or increase their claims payout.
-However, this often leads to increased payments for everyone else.
-Even if one driver commits fraud, they’re still likely getting higher payments due to the fraud of someone else.
+Some drivers try to lie on their applications or claims to help reduce their own premium or increase their claims payout.
+However, this causes increased payments for everyone else.
+Even if one driver commits fraud, they’re still likely getting higher payments because of the fraud of someone else.

 Tips for Avoiding Fraud